redis/redis-doc/docs/manual/programmability/eval-intro.md

 During normal operation, an application's scripts are meant to stay indefintely in the cache (that is, until the server is restarted or the cache being flushed).
 The underlying reasoning is that the script cache contents of a well-written application are unlikely to grow continuously.
-Even large applications that use hundereds of cached scripts shouldn't be and issue in terms of cache memory usage.
+Even large applications that use hundreds of cached scripts shouldn't be an issue in terms of cache memory usage.

 The only way to flush the script cache is by explicitly calling the `SCRIPT FLUSH` command.
 Running the command will _completely flush_ the scripts cache, removing all the scripts executed so far.